Events with multiple date sessions

 To create this kind of event, include these steps as part of your event creation process:

-• In Step 1, indicate the start date to be the date of the first session (starting time), and the end date to be the date of the last session (ending time).
+• In Step 1 — Main Details, indicate the start date to be the date of the first session (starting time) and the end date to be the last session (ending time).

-• In Step 1, create a breakdown of dates.
-This is for display purposes and will be shown to your audience on the event page and in the calendar view on the portal site.
+• In Step 1 — Main Details, create a breakdown of dates.
+This is for display purposes and will be shown to your audience on the event page and the calendar view on the portal site.

-• In Step 3, as part of the event description, explain your event structure and outline all of the session dates and times for this ongoing event.
-You can use the rich-text Editor or use Markdown formatting in Code View to present the information in a visually appealing and organized way.
+• In Step 3 — Description & Content, explain your event structure and outline all the session dates and times for this ongoing event.
+You can use the rich-text Editor or basic HTML in Code view to present the information in a visually appealing and organized way.

-Tip: You can use the custom fields feature or add-on feature to collect information from attendees about which sessions they are most interested in attending.
-This will not register them for those specific sessions, as they are registering for the whole event, but it can help you gather information and know better how to plan and prepare for the event.
+TIP — You can use the custom fields feature or add-on feature to collect information from attendees about which sessions they are most interested in attending.
+This will not register them for those specific sessions, as they are strictly registering for the event as a whole, but it can help you gather information and know how many people to expect for the different dates.

 Multiple Date Event Case 3

-Multiple date sessions, dependent on each other, as a single event with closed registration.
+Multiple date sessions are dependent on each other, as a single event with closed registration.

 This case applies when you offer one event that consists of multiple date sessions, which depend on each other and must be attended in sequence.
-Registration happens to the single event once as a whole, before the start of the first session.
+Registration happens for the single event once before the start of the first session.

 Solution